 Transport research is high on the Government Agenda.
-The objectives of research policy are defined in the federal High-Tech Strategy 2020, which outlines national research and innovation policy.
-Transport research receives special support from the Federal Ministry of Transport, Building and Urban Development, which conducts departmental research dedicated to transport and mobility.
-The Ministry’s research programme comprises 14 individual programmes and seven larger innovative projects.
+The objectives of research policy are defined in the Federal High-Tech Strategy 2025 (HTS 2025), which outlines the national research and innovation policy.

 In addition, Energy and Climate Change Policy is an integral part of Federal Government policy.
 This policy is used and evaluated by the Federal Ministry of Transport and Digital Infrastructure to derive its own strategies.

-Transport research is funded through dedicated programmes and through the general scheme for research funding.
+In Germany, transport research is funded through dedicated programmes and through the general scheme for research funding (for which the German Research Foundation plays a central role.)

-The German Research Foundation plays a central role in the fundamental research in Germany.
-At federal level, research is mainly funded by the Federal Ministry of Education and Research, which finances large research organisations jointly with the Länder governments.
+At Federal level, research is mainly funded by the Federal Ministry of Education and Research, which finances large research organisations jointly with the Länder governments.